pickledish/pickledish.github.io/_drafts/2021-03-13-outsourcing.md

 ## A Few Examples

-To help make the point a little more real, let's look at a few examples that most folks come acros often in everyday life.
+To help make the point a little more real, let's look at a few examples that most folks come across often in everyday life.
 Some of these you might have encountered before, others might be new to you.

 - **Clothing**.
-Most people are aware now that all the larger retailers outsourced the sewing of their clothes decades ago to abused adults (and children) in developing countries.
+Most people are aware now that all the larger retailers outsourced the sewing of their clothes decades ago to abused adults and children in developing countries.
 What might not be as known is how rapidly this shift away from buying local happened.
 In 2020, the amount of American-made clothing made up just 2 percent of what was purchased by American consumers, down from [_95 percent_ in 1960](https://www.kqed.org/lowdown/7939/madeinamerica). <br/>
 <br/>

 - **Trash**.
 The fact that we can produce any amount of household waste, of any variety, and have it whisked away from the curb every week certainly falls into the "feels like magic" category.
 Of course, the reality is that most of this trash is just wrapped in plastic and thrown in a landfill, never to biodegrade.
 And while you may think you're helping by cleaning and recycling your cans and bottles, there too they're taking advantage of you not seeing [where it all goes](https://www.cbc.ca/documentaries/the-passionate-eye/recycling-was-a-lie-a-big-lie-to-sell-more-plastic-industry-experts-say-1.5735618). <br/>